The easiest and very best chocolate fudge sauce recipe. This chocolate sauce recipe is perfect on sundaes, warm brownies, and your favorite desserts!

-The past few weeks have been quite interesting with recipe testing for Hand Made.
+The past few weeks have been quite interesting with recipe testing for Hand Made Baking.
 I’ve been trying to get all of the chocolate recipes done; the other day, I decided that I’d use the chocolate I melted for a group of photos, to make brownies.
 The ratio of eggs, chocolate, flour, sugar, and cocoa powder seemed perfect as I mixed the batter together.
 The batter tasted like heaven.
 15-minutes into baking, I realized I forgot one of the most important ingredients in my batter– butter.
 I convinced myself that things would be fine, but after so many successful recipe tests, which all started off with me literally throwing things together, I knew something had to fail (onto the chocolate fudge sauce in a minute).

 After cooling the chocolate